LeonAnthonyMenge/AKI-Trading-Model/Test4-Raw Material/Readme.md

 ## Conclusion

-- The results reveal an interesting phenomenon: simpler models with higher test losses can sometimes outperform more complex models with lower losses in terms of returns.
-This is partly due to the positive returns in both the training and testing periods, which can favor simpler strategies.
+- The findings highlight a curious observation: simpler models with higher test losses can occasionally yield better returns compared to more complex models with lower losses.
+This outcome may be influenced by the positive returns observed during both the training and testing phases.

-- **Low test loss does not guarantee high returns**, and conversely, high returns can sometimes come from models with higher losses.
+- **A lower test loss does not necessarily equate to higher returns**, and, conversely, models with higher losses may sometimes achieve better returns.

-- **Key takeaway**: The LSTM's divergence between loss and return may suggest it isn't capturing more complex patterns, but rather exploiting the momentum present in the dataset.
+- **Key insight**: The discrepancy between loss and return in the LSTM suggests it may not be identifying intricate patterns.
+Instead, it appears to leverage the momentum embedded in the dataset.

-- Future directions should include using different evaluation periods with varying market conditions to assess robustness.